 (3) reintroduction biology (including general issues such as welfare of individuals and factors influencing success, and species specific projects focusing on European mink in Spain). * see our paper on animal welfare considerations in reintroductions, written with Dr Axel Moehrenschlager (Calgary Zoological Society)

 I gained my first degree in Applied Biology from Bath University.
-After working on the reintroduction of black footed ferrets in the 1990s (extinct in the wild at the time), I completed a Master’s degree in Fishery and Wildlife Biology at Colorado State University and then a DPhil (focusing on the management of invasive American mink in the UK, and interactions between mink and native mustelids) in Zoology at Oxford University.
+After working on the reintroduction of black footed ferrets in the 1990s (extinct in the wild at the time), I completed a Master’s degree in Fishery and Wildlife Biology at Colorado State University and then a DPhil (focusing on the management of invasive American mink and European mink in the UK, and interactions between mink and native mustelids) in Zoology at Oxford University.

 Since 2007, I have overseen the WildCRU’s research on American mink and other riparian mammals.
 I have written a number of peer-reviewed papers on the biology, ecology, conservation and management of mink and other mustelids, and co-edited (with David Macdonald and Chris Newman) the Biology and Conservation of Wild Musteloids published in 2017.
 I am a member of the IUCN Otter Specialist Group, and was an independent Monitoring Partner for the Scottish Beaver Trial at Knapdale, Scotland (2009-2014).